arqtrad/iconografia_urbana_19/intro.md

 * * * * * * * * *

-This postulate was partly refuted in Portuguese-language scholarship published since the 1960s, exposing the persistence of colonial-era patterns in the hinterland and, in a few cases, in urban settings.
+This postulate was partly refuted in Portuguese language scholarship published since the 1960s, exposing the persistence of colonial era patterns in the hinterland and, in a few cases, in urban settings.

 * * * * * * * * *